redis-projects/redis-terraform/README.md

 Only required for AWS if more than one region is used.
 The value is a ist of network names to which peering should be requested

+#resource_group

+The resource_group applies to Azure only!
+The infrastructure will be deployed in the specified resource group.
+The resource group is expected to exist and will neither be created nor deleted.
+The service principal needs to have adequate privileges (e.g. contributor) to build infrastructure in the specified resource group

+#### subscription_id

+The subscription_id applies to Azure only!
+It specifies the subscription which should be used to create/deploy the infrastructure.
+The service principal must have sufficient rights (e.g. contributor) within the subscription

+#### tenant_id

+The tenant_id applies to Azure only! it lists the Tenant ID, which describes the Active Directory hosting the service principal

+#### application_id

+The application_id applies to Azure only!
+The Application ID is part of the service principal identification

+#### client_certificate_path: /Users/audi/Documents/GIT/rl-terraform/terraform_account.pfx
+The client_certificate_path applies to Azure only!
+It points to a file (PFX format) containing the credentials of the service princpal

 #### clusters

 Defines the clusters to be deployed